MeAmarP/Fruit-Classification/README.md

 ## Issues and Challenges:
 + Need more diverse data for each fruit class.
-+ It is really hard for model to infer the type of fruit, this may be due to closer properties(shape,color etc) of the object I mean, it is easier for model to recognise banana compared to other fruit class.
++ It is really hard for model to infer the type of fruit, this may be due to closer properties(shape,color etc) of the object.
+I mean, it is easier for model to recognise Banana compared to other fruit class.
 + For Example, model predicts Grape White as Guava. __Refer Above grid image__.
-This observed with several other fruit classes.
+This has been observed with several other fruit classes.

 ### TODO: